apify/actor-scraper/web-scraper/README.md

     </td></tr>
     <tr><td><code>skipLinks</code></td><td></td></tr>
     <tr><td colspan="2">
-        With each invocation of the <code>pageFunction</code> the crawler attempts to extract new URLs from the page using the Link selector and PseudoURLs provided in the input UI.
+        With each invocation of the <code>pageFunction</code> the scraper attempts to extract new URLs from the page using the Link selector and PseudoURLs provided in the input UI.
         If you want to prevent this behavior in certain cases, call the <code>skipLinks</code>
         function and no URLs will be added to the queue for the given page.